luubri5/simpledomainmodel/README.md

 jobs, people and family parts of real life.
 (OK, so not really life, but a vast oversimplification of it.
 Such is what we do in programming.)

+***NOTE:*** Where the tests might disagree with the spec written below, the tests win!
+(In other words, your goal is to make the tests pass, regardless of what the spec says.)

 ### Money
 To start, you will need to create a Money type (a struct).
 It will need two properties, `amount` and `currency`, since money is different in different cultures.
 (We will be ignoring fractional